Trends in the Vintage Watch Market 2018 – Dress Watches

 Eterna and Enicar

 Two other brands that made some fantastic looking dress watches.
-Lately, these brands have also went up in value.
+Lately, these brands have also gone up in value.
 Of course, Eterna has their own in-house movements with a ball-bearing rotor.

 I’ve also seen some nice Enicar dress watches with ‘linen’ dials ( for around $175-300).
 An Enicar dress watch is still a bit more affordable than an Eterna (in my own experience).
 You can find a nice Eterna dress watch for around $350-550 today.
 The Eterna Kontiki is certainly worth looking out for!

 Some people just want a good quality dress watch that you can wear without worrying about the value.
 Tissot is a brand that made some very nice watches from the 1940s up to the 1970s.